 Colophon - how this site is currently built

 Over the years I have used a lot of Content Management Systems - as at 2024 I think it is 18 – could be a few more!
-Not all have been used to run this site which is currently in version 8 and I have tended to version number based on the system I am using to build the site out.
+Not all have been used to run this site which is currently in version 8 and I have tended to version number based on the system I am using to build out the site.

 What's Eleventy I hear you ask!
 It isn't that well know, yet, but has been around for a few years and getting better all the time.
 Eleventy is an engine that builds out a flat file site.
 There are massive advantages for a flat file site, and of course a few disadvantages.

 It's really really quick - both to build locally and to load when someone visits.
-There is nothing to hack - not on the html.
+There is nothing you need to hack to get it to do what you want it to and there is plenty of community to get you coding - have a look at 11ty Bundle.
 There is nothing to upgrade on the server - no dependencies.
 I can build locally, version control using Git and deploy automatically to the server when I am ready.

 Writing